 A collection of related data, arranged in fields and treated as a unit.
 The data for each article in an online database makes up a record.
 The complete information for each item in our Catalog is also a record.

 Truncation is typing a special symbol at the end of a word to retrieve all possible endings of that word.
 Wildcards add the possibility of searching for variant letters or spellings within a word (wom?n retrieves woman and women, for instance).
-If you wish to use truncation or wildcards in our new Catalog, see this help page for details.
+If you wish to use truncation or wildcards in our new Catalog, See this Search Tips page for details.